jsphpndr/jsphpndr/content/blog/horses-from-the-front-dealing-with-imposter-syndrome/index.md

 If we didn’t start with the sad horses from the front, no one could have said something else might work better.
 The artist would never have improved, and, an even greater tragedy, we wouldn’t have it to laugh at today.

+In programming, failure isn’t a sign of incompetence—it’s the foundation for growth.

+## Get Some Help

+All of this is easier said than done and it can be hard to come to terms, sometimes.

+If you're stuck, get some help.
+Find fellow developers, mentors, and community members.
+These are the people that can help you through, provide valuable insight, and relevant feedback.

+Getting involved with others who have been through the same struggles is a reminder that you're not alone in this journey.

 ## Someone Likes Your Horse From The Front

-In the end, your horse is good enough for someone.
-Just like relationships, people see things that work for them.

-Your horse from the front might be their horse from the side.
+In the end, your horse from the front might be their horse from the side.
 And vice versa.

+Just like in relationships, someone will find value in the work you've done.

-It’s good enough.
+Your horse is good enough.
 And so are you.

 Happy coding!